flaxsearch/luwak/README.md

 Once that's done, you can build and deploy Luwak by running mvn install.

+A version of luwak that uses Lucene 5.1 (and so lacking support for presearcher debugging and exact-match reporting) can be found here: https://github.com/flaxsearch/luwak/tree/master-5.1

 You can find out a bit more about how Flax use Luwak for media monitoring applications in this video from Lucene Revolution 2013 http://www.youtube.com/watch?v=rmRCsrJp2A8 and this video from Berlin Buzzwords 2014 http://berlinbuzzwords.de/session/turning-search-upside-down-search-queries-documents